 Don’t let the size fool you.
 Although it’s only 33 square meters, Bike Bakery is welcoming, but its real secret is literally ‘in the dough’.

-After all, its fermentation process is slow and it can take between 24 and 72 hours for the products to be ready, which gives them a special texture and flavor.
+After all, its fermentation process is slow, and it can take between 24 and 72 hours for the products to be ready, which gives them a special texture and flavor.

-Located in the heart of Bica, close to the famous elevator, at Lisboa Secreta we’ve already tried a few samples and were particularly fond of the cinnamon rolls and focaccia.
+Located in the heart of Bica, close to the famous elevator, we’ve already tried a few samples at Lisboa Secreta and were particularly fond of the cinnamon rolls and focaccia.

 Address: Rua dos Cordoeiros 14 (Bica)